josephalabiwork/sales-analysis-report-on-excel-/README.md

-# sales-analysis-report-on-excel-
+# Sales-Analysis-Report-on-Excel-
-sales analysis using excel.. created pivot tables for analysis and an interactive dashboard for better data driven decisions.
+Sales analysis using excel.. created pivot tables for analysis and an interactive dashboard for better data driven decisions.
 ## Introduction

 * This project provides a data driven analysis of sales performance using Microsoft Excel.